SEL-Columbia/software-development-practices/README.md

 **Before** any software project goes production (i.e. has users other than the dev's building it), it must have ALL of the following:

 1. At least 90% code test coverage and assurance that functionality works as advertised
 2. Build automation such that pushes that break tests are detected.
-[Travis](travis-ci.org) is the standard here
+[Travis](travis-ci.org) is the standard here.
-3. Code review and sign-off (with written feedback in the form of github issue(s)) by at least 1 other developer that the code is able to be maintained
+3. Code review and sign-off (with written feedback in the form of github issue(s)) by at least 1 other developer that the code is able to be maintained.
+Focus should be on highlighting the difficult to understand areas of the code.
 4. Documentation such that others can develop and deploy the project

 These guidelines are meant to ensure that code is kept simple and maintainable out of respect for current and future members of the lab.
 Any projects that are out of compliance with these requirements must fulfill these before any new development is done.